 The judges are ultimately looking for high-quality illustrations, suitable for children’s books, which are considered to be an original contribution to the field.

-The judging panel will include leading contemporary children’s book illustrators, an experienced children’s bookseller, the Publishing Director at Macmillan Children’s Books and the Children’s Art Director.
+The judging panel will include leading contemporary children’s book illustrators, an experienced children’s bookseller, the Publishing Director at Macmillan Children’s Books and the Children’s Art and Design Director.

 First Prize: £1,000